Swarup899/SQL_python_ecommerce-analysis/README.md

 - Includes multiple CSVs: `customers.csv`, `orders.csv`, `order_items.csv`, `products.csv`, etc.
 - Due to GitHub size limits, only **sample CSV files** may be uploaded in `data/` for quick testing.
 - For full analysis, please download the dataset directly from Kaggle.
+## The project analyzes an e-commerce dataset to answer business questions like:

+-Which products or categories bring the most sales?

+-How do customers behave across cities/states?

+-What’s the trend of orders over time?

+-How much revenue sellers generate?

+-Customer retention, growth rate, and payment trends.
 ---
 ## 🛠️ Tech Stack